zlatko-michailov/abc/doc/contribute.md

 ### Triage
 The first step of the triage process is reproducing the issue.
-Be prepared to make your case.
+Make your case.

-If the issue is reproducible, it will be labeled with one of the three labels referenced above - bug, enhancement, or question.
+If the issue is reproducible, it will be labeled with one of the three labels referenced above - __bug__, __enhancement__, or __question__.
 Otherwise, it will be closed.

-If the issue is accepted, but there are more important issues to be addressed in the near future, the issue will be also be labeled with "help needed".
+If the issue is accepted, but there are more important issues to be addressed in the near future, the issue will also be labeled with "__help needed__".
 Such issued are up for grabs.

 ## Pull Requests
 ### Proposal
-Make sure there is an issue that is labeled with "help needed".
+Make sure there is an issue that is labeled with "__help needed__".

 Briefly propose a solution in a comment, and wait until it is approved.
 This may take a few comments back and forth.